CESNET/metacentrum-user-docs/docs/data/backup-archive/index.md

 The backup policy on storages offers some protection in case **user unintentionally deletes some of their files**; Generally, data that existed the day before the accident can be recovered.

 The snapshots are stored, however, on the same disk arrays as the data, so **in case of hardware failure these backups will be lost**.

-Therefore **we do not recommend to use disk arrays to backup any important data**.
-For more robust archiving service [the section below](/advanced/work-data/#data-archiving), or visit directly [Cesnet data storage page](https://du.cesnet.cz/en/start).

 ## Storage Department data policy